Facebook Skip to main content

 Web: www.washington.edu/students/osfa

 We recognize that not all students qualify for federal loans.
 International students can qualify for private loans with a creditworthy U.S. Citizen or Permanent Resident co-signer.
-International students may also want to investigate private educational loans available from their home countries.
+International students may want to consult their local EducationUSA Advising Center to investigate private educational loans available from their home countries or other funding ideas.

 You are encouraged to do independent research and can borrow from any lender you prefer.